It's a piece of cake, really

 The Manual Way

 This way, you will know how to test if your PC can run a game even if the automatic way won’t work.
+You’ll also get a better idea of what components on your system need to be upgraded to run the game properly.

 Check Your Computer’s Specifications